-We’ve all seen cable presentations document some fortysomething, in swaddling, trying to spiritually relive a moment in time that they believe was stolen from them by circumstance.
-We see these people as violating “normal” maturation methods and immature individuals that want people to look at them in a manner they’ve never been looked at.
-Most people see self-discovery as self-indulgence for the self-indulgent.
+We’ve all watched cable presentations document some forty something, in swaddling, trying to spiritually relive a moment in time that they believe was stolen from them by circumstance.
+We see these people as violating “normal” maturation methods and immature individuals that want people to see them in a manner no one has looked at them before.
+Most people view the term self-discovery as self-indulgence for the self-indulgent.
 Most people have had the term self-discovery bastardized so often that the term makes them squirm when they hear it.

 The result for those of us that sat on the knees of the WWII generation is that we didn’t know anything substantial about them, until they passed away.
 How many times have you heard a member of my generation say: “If I had only known this person while they were still alive, I could’ve had such a much better relationship with them.”
-Yet, when we see our generation’s “self-discovery” types go on Oprah, or Facebook, to reveal every intimate detail of their lives we cringe.
+Yet, when we see our generation’s “self-discovery” types go on daytime talk shows, and Facebook, to reveal every intimate detail of their lives, we cringe.
 We think our forebears may have been onto something with this whole humility through silence.
-The alternatives appear to be simply embarrassing.
+The alternatives are nothing short of embarrassing.

 There is a middle ground.
-There is a way to let your loved ones know you without going overboard into the sappy.
-You don’t have to weep, tell your children about your overbearing father, or the bully that tormented you in high school, or your feelings in general.
-There is a way to pass that which you’ve learned in life on, because those of us sitting on your knee are dying to learn the lessons you learned in life.
-The consequence of doing otherwise, is that all that you learned in life will die on the vine, and we knee-sitters will be even more prone to make the same mistakes you did.
+There is a way to let loved ones know the nature of our existence without going overboard and getting sappy.
+We don’t have to weep when we tell tale of our overbearing father, or the bully that tormented us in high school, or our feelings in general.
+There is a way to pass that which we’ve learned in life to those sitting on our knees that are dying to learn what we know.
+The consequence of doing otherwise is that everything we learned in life will die on the vine, and our knee-sitters will be prone to make the same mistakes we did.

 Self-discovery is what new agers call it, and these new agers engage in self-discovery by getting in touch with their inner-child.
 Their sentences always start with the ‘I’ word, and they expect you to smile with a sigh when they openly reflect.
 Do you love yourself as you are?
 Do you think about whether or not you love yourself?
-You may either have too much time on your hands, or you may be suffering from an acute case of what medical science calls self-indulgence.
-It doesn’t have to be this way.
+You may either have too much time on your hands, or you may be suffering from an acute case of what medical science calls self-indulgence, and it doesn’t have to be that way.